spring-rs/spring-rs/spring-web/README.md

 +}
 ```

 You can also use the `auto_config` macro to implement automatic configuration.
-This process macro will automatically register the routes marked by the process macro into the app:
+This process macro will automatically register the routes marked by the Procedural Macro into the app:

 ```diff
 +#[auto_config(WebConfigurator)]